ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 ---

-# Activity Tracker events
+# Auditing events for VMware Solutions
 {: #at-events}

 Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with {{site.data.keyword.vmwaresolutions_short}} in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in the {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate for abnormal activity and critical actions, and comply with regulatory audit requirements.
 In addition, you can be alerted on actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see [{{site.data.keyword.cloud_notm}} Activity Tracker with LogDNA](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+For more information, see [Getting started with {{site.data.keyword.cloud_notm}} Activity Tracker](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started).

-## Tracking VMware Solutions Shared events
+## Events for VMware Solutions Shared
 {: #at-events-vdc}

-When you use {{site.data.keyword.vmwaresolutions_short}} Shared an event is generated to track how users and applications interact with virtual data centers.
+When you use {{site.data.keyword.vmwaresolutions_short}} Shared, an event is generated to track how users and applications interact with virtual data centers.

 The following table lists the actions that generate and send an event to Activity Tracker.